Why Website Architecture Is a Local SEO Ranking Factor

 Most local businesses think “SEO” means keywords, blog posts, and maybe a few backlinks.
 Those matter, but they’re not the first thing Google looks at.
 Before anything else, Google has to understand how your site is put together.
 That’s where website architecture comes in – and it is a real ranking factor, especially for local businesses.

-This article breaks down what “site architecture” actually means, why it matters for Local SEO, and how a simple restructure on my own site led to higher visibility, better engagement, and more lead activity.
-If you want to see the full story with screenshots, you can also review the Local SEO case study and the results breakdown.
+This article breaks down what “site architecture” actually means, why it matters for Local SEO, and how a simple restructure can lead to higher visibility, better engagement, and more lead activity.

 What Is Website Architecture?